Sarah Nicole Prickett talks with Durga Chew-Bose

 D: The first time I saw “me” in an essay was in Vivian Gornick’s Approaching Eye Level, where she says, “I had always known that life was not appetite and acquisition.
 In my earnest, angry, good-girl way I pursued ‘meaning.’”
 That was the first time I saw an “I” that I could relate to, because she called herself an angry good girl, and because I, too, was interested in the pursuit of meaning.
 I didn’t put myself in my writing because, until two and a half years ago, I didn’t know I could be an angry good girl.
 I associated the “I” with being sure of yourself and not being contradictory.

-I remember my ex-boyfriend being mad at me after I wrote an essay about Barbara Loden’s Wanda, because he could sense that I might be writing about Loden because, like her, I felt repressed and overshadowed by my partner.
-She was married to the director Elia Kazan, and my ex-boyfriend loved Elia Kazan.
-I wasn’t using the “I” then, but I was writing in code about what was going wrong in our relationship.
+I remember my ex-boyfriend being upset after I wrote an essay about Barbara Loden’s Wanda, because he could sense that I might be writing about Loden because, like her, I felt repressed and overshadowed by my partner.
+I wasn’t using the “I” then, but I was writing in code about relationships.
 I was writing about a woman who doesn’t know what she wants, and knows very well what she doesn’t want.
 Wanda is a woman avoiding her purported responsibilities, like being a mother and having kids, and of course it’s reckless, and she’s easy to judge, but it was the first time I had seen a heroine impelled entirely by what she didn’t want to do, as opposed to being led by deep desires or passions.
 She drifts rather than strays.

 Actually, Wanda is like Cozy in Kelly Reichardt’s River of Grass, and she and Cozy both end up with men who are criminals, but that’s not the point.
 The point is, watching Loden play Wanda, I felt a relief valve open.
 She’s distracted in a way I had never seen anyone be distracted.
 A woman who, when she finally breaks free, looks like a ghost instead of looking stronger.
 A woman who lives on opposing terms, similar to how an “angry good girl” opposes herself.